This entry is divided into the following sections:

 A. General Information

 Bills are proposed laws that have been introduced for consideration by the legislature.
-Bills from the current session and prior sessions back 1996 are posted free under the Legislation by Session tab of the General Assembly Web site.
+Bills from the current session and prior sessions back to 1996 are posted free under the Legislation by Session tab of the General Assembly Web site.

 For better searching, Maryland bills from the current session are available on Lexis (MD;MDTEXT) and Westlaw (MD-BILLTXT).
 Maryland bills back to the early 1990s are available on Westlaw in the multi-state BILLS-OLD database.